kmazrolina/CurrencyConverter/README.md

 1. Clone or download the repository to your local machine
 2. Open the project in your Java IDE of choice
-3. Build and run the `GUI.java` file
+3. Build and run the `src/main/GUI.java` file

 ## How to use the application